Fractional Topology in Interacting 1D Superconductors: Additional figures

-{ The subsequent figures provide numerical evidence for the stability of the \emph{DCI} against an interwire hopping amplitude $t_{\bot}$.
-Both the central charges $c$ in figures \ref{fig:EntTPPBC_76} and \ref{fig:EntTPPBC_100}, and the negative sub-dominant logarithmic contributions in \ref{fig:FlLogTPPBC_76} show the existence of the \emph{DCI} phase at length scales $\sim t_{\bot}$. }
+The subsequent figures \ref{fig:FlLogTPPBC_76}, \ref{fig:EntTPPBC_76} and \ref{fig:EntTPPBC_100} provide numerical evidence for the stability of the DCI against an inter-wire hopping amplitude $t_{\bot}$ at length scales below $\sim 1/t_{\bot}$.
+Both the central charges $c$ and the negative sub-dominant logarithmic contributions support the existence of the DCI phase.